American-Magnetics-Inc/magnet-daq/README.md

 This repository is the source code and binary distribution point for the Magnet-DAQ application for comprehensive remote control of the AMI Model 430 Programmer.

-**The current application version is 1.10.** An integrated Help file is included that you may preview in PDF format [here](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ-Help.pdf).
+**The current application version is 1.13.** An integrated Help file is included that you may preview in PDF format [here](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ-Help.pdf).
 The Magnet-DAQ application *requires* firmware version 2.55 or later in the Model 430 programmer.

 Magnet-DAQ is also a required prerequisite for the [Multi-Axis Operation](https://bitbucket.org/americanmagneticsinc/multi-axis-operation) open source application developed by AMI for control of AMI Maxes(tm) magnet systems.

 ------

-### Included Firmware Upgrade ###
+### Included Legacy Firmware Upgrades ###

-**ALERT!**  AMI has discovered the *Firmware Upgrade Wizard* will always fail with the "unknown protocol" error in the Windows x64 and macOS versions (the Linux and Win32 versions are not affected).
-Please see the recommended procedure, especially on Windows, to update to Magnet-DAQ version 1.10 by visiting the [Issue Tracker discussion](https://bitbucket.org/americanmagneticsinc/magnet-daq/issues/7/firmware-upgrade-wizard-fails-with-unknown).
-(Hint, you will need to explicitly uninstall v1.09 of Magnet-DAQ before installing the new release.)

-An integrated Firmware Upgrade Wizard is included in Magnet-DAQ along with the latest Model 430 firmware versions 2.65 (legacy) and 3.15.
+An integrated Firmware Upgrade Wizard is included in Magnet-DAQ along with the latest Model 430 firmware legacy versions 2.65 and 3.15.
 Upon connection to a Model 430, the application will present the Firmware Upgrade Wizard as appropriate, or on demand via the "Upgrade" toolbar icon.

 **NOTE:** The latest firmware releases include optional communication on Ethernet port 7185 without the "Welcome" message.
 This is of importance to customers using VISA and LabVIEW to develop "stateless" communication drivers, and in fact the latest [AMI Drivers for LabVIEW](https://bitbucket.org/americanmagneticsinc/ami-drivers) require port 7185.

 ------

-### New Table Feature
+### New Table Feature in Magnet-DAQ

-Starting with version 1.08, a Table tab was added supporting a list of target fields that can be optionally auto-stepped by the application.
+Starting with Magnet-DAQ version 1.08, a Table tab was added supporting a list of target fields that can be optionally auto-stepped by the application.
 Also included is an option to execute an external application or Python script *at each target*, as well as automatically entering and exiting persistence.
 These features are intended to allow the customer to use the Magnet-DAQ application for automated data acquisition or other experimental procedures that *repeat* at various field points.
-An example Python script is included in the Help.
+Example Python scripts are included in the Help.
+Check the Help for more information about the new "special variables" in the latest version that allow passing of selected magnet states to external apps/scripts as command line arguments.

 ![table](https://bitbucket.org/americanmagneticsinc/magnet-daq/raw/fd38e070b36eef59ecea22f000a22da181c272f8/help/images/screenshot4.png)